NCC-CNC/wheretowork/README.md

 Specifically, it uses the [`golem` framework](https://thinkr-open.github.io/golem/).
-This means that the application is effectively an [R package](https://r-pkgs.org/) that contains code for defining and launching the application (see [here](https://engineering-shiny.org/) for more details).
-The R code files (located in the `./R` directory) are organized the following system of naming conventions:
+This means that the application is effectively an [R package](https://r-pkgs.org/) that contains code for defining and launching the application ([see here for more details](https://engineering-shiny.org/)).
+The R code files (located in the `./R` directory) are organized using the following naming conventions:

 -   `app_*`: Defines the web application:
     -   `app_config.R`: Imports configuration settings.